Last update: 02.12.2019

 You can force CyberGhost to use their DNS servers instead of your ISP’s DNS servers, and there’s an anti-IPv6 leak feature as well.
 Both of these are great to have.

 … And that’s pretty much it!
 Notice anything missing?
 Where’s the kill switch?
-We looked for it for a while when writing this CyberGhost review.
 As it turns out, it’s on by default and cannot be deactivated.
 Not sure how we feel about that one, but it’s worth a mention.